-Keeping track of business spending is a routine task that is very simple; however, every month, the finance staff waste important time (and sleep) attempting to close the books.
+Keeping track of business spending is a routine task that is very simple; however, every month, the finance staff waste essential time (and sleep) attempting to close the books.

-As we shall see, the major issues are common to businesses everywhere, but they are also simple.
+As we shall see, the significant issues are common to businesses everywhere but are simple.

 However, it might be challenging to think that there are better methods of doing business because businesses have always worked in a specific way.

-When you think about it, it's instantly clear how tough reconciliation is, so in this article, we will shed some light on it.
+When you think about it, it's instantly clear how tough reconciliation is, so we will shed some light on it in this article.
 The good news is that the answers are equally as straightforward.

 What is finance reconciliation?

-Part of the financial reconciliation is checking and confirming that both sets of records match.
-The objective is to identify any errors, fraud, or misconduct and to ensure that your records are correct and that the expenses and income recorded match those in your books.
+Part of the financial reconciliation is checking and confirming that both records match.
+The objective is to identify any errors, fraud, or misconduct and to ensure that your documents are correct and that the expenses and income recorded match those in your books.

 The most basic and obvious case is checking your closing bank balance against your income and cash flow figures to see if they balance out.

 Typically, the end of the month is when the reconciliation of payments takes place.
-The well-known end-of-year financial closure procedure, which may be laborious and time-consuming is another annual challenge for finance staff.
-The following sections will analyze various crucial methods for enhancing monthly and yearly close.
+The well-known end-of-year financial closure procedure, which may be laborious and time-consuming, is another annual challenge for finance staff.
+The following sections will analyse various crucial methods for enhancing monthly and yearly close.

 What is a reconciliation of expenses?